johns996/NMU-Responsive/how-to-use.md

 	**Address**
 	[Input Field]

 Forms laid out in this fashion are easier for a user to read and work best in mobile layouts.
+[This sample form shows the standard layout to be used for NMU forms](http://www.nmu.edu/business/node/189).

 When it makes sense to have some form elements appear in a multi-column layout, use the *form_l_float* class on the containing blocks to achieve this effect.
 A div with the *form_clear* class should appear at the end of the floated elements.